slavikb/ESP32SolarMeteo/README.md

 external power.
 It is powered by LiPo battery that is recharged by small solar panel.

-working cycle is optimized for low power consumption.
+The working cycle is optimized for low power consumption.
 The station awakes from deep sleep at 10 (or more) minutes, measures environmental conditions, sends data to MQTT server and goes to sleep again.